-The only publication of the College that expresses in writing official college policy shall be the GC Policies and Procedures Manual.
+The only publication of the College that expresses in writing official College policy shall be the GC Policies and Procedures Manual (https://pol.tasb.org/PolicyOnline?key=523).
 This publication shall take precedence over all other manuals, handbooks, catalogs, bulletins and any other type of printed materials.
 The policy manual is available on the College website.